bitsawer/renpy-shader/README.md

 2. Copy the contents of the "pythonlib2.7"-directory to your Ren'Py SDK installation subdirectory "lib/pythonlib2.7".
 This is required because Ren'Py ships with a stripped down Python standard library which is missing some required files.

-3. Download [PyOpenGL](https://pypi.python.org/pypi/PyOpenGL/3.1.1a1) and place it's uncompressed package subdirectory "OpenGL" (the one which contains the \__init__.py) either under this project's "ShaderDemo/game"-directory or under the Ren'Py SDK's "lib/pythonlib2.7".
-If you are usig Linux you might want to get the latest version directly from the [repository](https://github.com/mcfletch/pyopengl), but don't do this on Windows or Mac unless PyOpenGL does not import correctly.
+3. Download [PyOpenGL](https://pypi.python.org/pypi/PyOpenGL/3.1.1a1) and place its uncompressed package subdirectory "OpenGL" (the one which contains the \__init__.py) either under this projects "ShaderDemo/game"-directory or under the Ren'Py SDK's "lib/pythonlib2.7".
+If you are using Linux you might want to get the latest version directly from the [repository](https://github.com/mcfletch/pyopengl), but don't do this on Windows or Mac unless PyOpenGL does not get imported correctly.

 4. Start the ShaderDemo and run the demos or the rig editor.

+# Troubleshooting

+**1) An exception occurs when starting the game: "TypeError: 'NoneType' object is not callable"**

+You probably forgot to do installation step 2 or you put the files in a wrong place.

+**2) An exception occurs when starting the game: "ImportError: No module named OpenGL"**

+You probably forgot to do installation step 3 or you put the files in a wrong place.

+**3) An exception occurs when starting the game: "AttributeError: 'NoneType' object has no attribute 'glGetError'"**

+Some versions of PyOpenGL can have issues with certain platforms.
+Try the latest (or alternatively the older official) PyOpenGL source code.

+**4) Shader effects are not applied and/or rigs are not moving.**

+You are probably seeing the normal, static fallback images.
+Make sure the computer and RenPy mode (OpenGL vs software) supports shaders.
+Most should if the computer is not ancient and the graphics card is not blacklisted.
+Also make sure that the effects have not been disabled by setting "shader.config.enabled" to False or by the user in the preferences screen (persistent.shader_effects_enabled).